 Mapping out a degree completion plan helps to keep students focused.
 Flexibility is one of the key elements built into the accelerated degree.
-Students can take up to 2 courses per term; they can consistently take courses each term year round; or students stop out when need be and transition back in with a simple phone call to our Admissions Office to let the college know they'll be returning.
+Students can take up to 2 courses per term (a petition to take up to 3 courses/term can be submitted and will be considered on a case-by-case situation.)
+Students can consistently take courses each term year round; or students stop out when need be and transition back in with a simple phone call to our Admissions Office to let the college know they'll be returning.
 When combining more than one course per term, both the advisor and student look at individual interests, strengths and one's personal and professional life commitments to create a strategic plan that fits each person's unique situation.